marmelab/react-admin/docs/Actions.md

 });
 ```

-Under the hood, `withDataProvider` uses the `callback` side effect to provide a Promise interface for dispatching fetch actions.
+Under the hood, `useDataProvider` uses the `callback` side effect to provide a Promise interface for dispatching fetch actions.
 As chaining custom side effects will quickly lead you to callback hell, we recommend that you use the `callback` side effect sparingly.

 ## Custom Sagas